jeff2957/Portfolio/README.md

 # Personal Portfolio

-This is LU YEN FU's Portfolio website made with react-three-fiber, p5.js, and blender(3d modeling).
+This is Yen-fu Lu's Portfolio website made with react-three-fiber, p5.js, and blender(3d modeling).

 See live demo here: https://luyenfu.com